nixworks/public/news/2017/12/22/index.md

 ##### United States recognition of Jerusalem as Israeli capital
 ### [Palestinian President Mahmoud Abbas says he will not accept any U.S. plan for peace with Israel, because it recognized Jerusalem as Israel's capital. ](/news/2017/12/22/palestinian-president-mahmoud-abbas-says-he-will-not-accept-any-u-s-plan-for-peace-with-israel-because-it-recognized-jerusalem-as-israel-s.md)
-_Context: Mahmoud Abbas, United States recognition of Jerusalem as Israeli capital, Jerusalem_
+_Context: Jerusalem, Mahmoud Abbas, United States recognition of Jerusalem as Israeli capital_

 ##### North Korea's nuclear program
 ### [The United Nations Security Council unanimously imposes new sanctions on North Korea that caps refined petroleum product imports to 500,000 barrels a year, a 90 percent cut, and demands the repatriation of North Koreans working abroad within 24 months. ](/news/2017/12/22/the-united-nations-security-council-unanimously-imposes-new-sanctions-on-north-korea-that-caps-refined-petroleum-product-imports-to-500-000.md)
-_Context: United Nations Security Council, North Korea's nuclear program, North Korea_
+_Context: United Nations Security Council, North Korea, North Korea's nuclear program_

 ##### Ukraine-United States relations
 ### [The U.S. agrees to supply Ukraine with more lethal weapons, now including Javelin anti-tank missiles. ](/news/2017/12/22/the-u-s-agrees-to-supply-ukraine-with-more-lethal-weapons-now-including-javelin-anti-tank-missiles.md)
-_Context: Ukraine-United States relations, Javelin_
+_Context: Javelin, Ukraine-United States relations_

 ##### FBI
 ### [The Federal Bureau of Investigation arrests Everitt Aaron Jameson, a 25-year-old former Marine, on suspicion of planning a terrorist attack in the Pier 39 area over Christmas.](/news/2017/12/22/the-federal-bureau-of-investigation-arrests-everitt-aaron-jameson-a-25-year-old-former-marine-on-suspicion-of-planning-a-terrorist-attack.md)
 The man allegedly discussed with undercover agents targeting San Francisco over Christmas.

-##### legislature
+##### Legislature
 ### [ Pro-independence parties retain their absolute majority in the regional parliament, while the unionist Citizens party secures the highest number of seats. ](/news/2017/12/22/pro-independence-parties-retain-their-absolute-majority-in-the-regional-parliament-while-the-unionist-citizens-party-secures-the-highest-n.md)
 Separatist parties retain a slim majority but face tough coalition talks to form a government.

 ##### Brexit
 ### [The United Kingdom's Home Office confirms the return of the blue British passport after the UK leaves the European Union.
 The new passports will be issued from October 2019. ](/news/2017/12/22/the-united-kingdom-s-home-office-confirms-the-return-of-the-blue-british-passport-after-the-uk-leaves-the-european-union-the-new-passports.md)
-_Context: Home Office, British passport, United Kingdom, Brexit, European Union_
+_Context: Brexit, British passport, United Kingdom, European Union, Home Office_

 ##### Tax reform in the United States
 ### [President Donald Trump signs the Tax Cuts and Jobs Act of 2017 into law. ](/news/2017/12/22/president-donald-trump-signs-the-tax-cuts-and-jobs-act-of-2017-into-law.md)
-_Context: Donald Trump, Tax reform in the United States, U.S. President, Tax Cuts and Jobs Act of 2017_
+_Context: Tax reform in the United States, U.S. President, Tax Cuts and Jobs Act of 2017, Donald Trump_

 ## [Previous Day...](/news/2017/12/21/index.md)